r-lib/scales/cran-comments.md

 We checked 464 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 2 new problems
  * We failed to check 21 packages

 Issues with CRAN packages are summarised below.

-### New problems
-(This reports the first line of each new failure)

-* BIGL
-  checking whether package ‘BIGL’ can be installed ...
-WARNING False positive because RGL does not work on our check machine.

-* gt
-  checking tests ...
-ERROR
-  I provided a fix to the authors on May 7

 ### Failed to check